qiyfoundation/Qiy-Scheme/Functional Specification.md

 ### 4.4.2 Media
-[Qiy Users](Definitions.md#qiy-user) can use different media to connect as illustrated in this diagram:
+[Qiy Users] can use different media to [Connect] as illustrated in this diagram:

 ![Media](./images/Connect.png)